rbturnbull/pytestzoo/README.md

-# Test Your Code
+# pytestzoo

-A demo repository to demonstrate testing in Python
+A demo repository to demonstrate testing in Python using `pytest` and `coverage`.

 ## Sayings of the wise